Taejong of Joseon: Later life and death

 In 1418, Taejong abdicated in favor of his third legitimate son, Yi To (posthumously King Sejong, commonly known as Sejong the Great), but continued to rule with an iron fist and decide on important matters.

-Along the years, as a means to strengthen royal authority and subdue corruption, he executed or exiled some of the supporters who helped him ascend to the throne; he also executed the four brothers of his wife Queen Wŏn'gyŏng, as well as Sejong's father-in-law Sim On and his younger brother Sim Chŏng, in order to limit the influence of in-laws and powerful clans.
+Along the years, as a means to strengthen royal authority and subdue corruption, he executed or exiled some of the supporters who helped him ascend to the throne; he also executed the four brothers of his wife Queen Wŏngyŏng, as well as Sejong's father-in-law, Sim On, and Sim's younger brother, Sim Chŏng, in order to limit the influence of in-laws and powerful clans.

-King Taejong died four years after his abdication, on 10 May 1422, in Sugang Palace.
-He was buried alongside Queen Wŏn'gyŏng at Heolleung, part of the Heonilleung burial ground, in present-day Seocho District, Seoul, South Korea.
+King Taejong died four years after his abdication, in Suganggung.
+He was buried alongside Queen Wŏn'gyŏng within Heolleung, today part of the Heonilleung burial ground in Seocho District, Seoul.

 Legacy

-Taejong remains a controversial figure in Korean history who eliminated many of his rivals (such as Chŏng Mong-ju and Chŏng Tojŏn) and yet ruled effectively to improve the populace's lives, strengthen national defense, and lay down a solid foundation for his successor's reign.
+Taejong remains a relatively controversial figure in Korean history, as he eliminated many of his rivals (such as Chŏng Mongju and Chŏng Tojŏn), and yet ruled effectively to improve the populace's lives, strengthen national defense, and lay down a solid foundation for his successor's reign.

-Outside of Korea, he is better known for having fallen from his horse and requesting historians to not record his fall, which they did anyway.
+Outside of Korea, he is better known for having fallen off his horse in the early years of his reign and requesting historians to not record his fall, which they did anyway.